-Frustrated by the seemingly enormous learning curve, many sellers wonder if Amazon PPC is worth it or if they can successfully position themselves on Amazon without running paid ads.
+Frustrated by the seemingly enormous learning curve, many sellers wonder if Amazon PPC is even worth it or if they can successfully position themselves on Amazon without running paid ads.

 This article answers the question of whether Amazon PPC is worth it once and for all.
 You will learn the most important advantages of running PPC ad campaigns, which mistakes you should avoid and what strategies work best.